First Time Buyer?

 In Mortgage Propeller simple terms, this just means whether you can afford the repayments.
 They’ll not only look at your income… also your outgoings and credit score.

-You can check your credit score here via Check My File, free for the first 30 days!
+You can check your credit score here via Check My File, free for the first 30 days, then £14.99 a month (cancel online anytime).

 3. Boost your chances of getting a First Time Mortgage